ksu-cs-textbooks/cis301/content/6-chapter/6_3-nested.md

 ## Example 2

-Suppose we have the predicate `IsBossof(x, y)` in the domain of people, which describes whether person `x` is the boss of person `y`.
+Suppose we have the predicate `IsBossOf(x, y)` in the domain of people, which describes whether person `x` is the boss of person `y`.
 We wish to prove the following sequent:

 ```text
 ∃ x ∀ y IsBossOf(x, y) ⊢ ∀ y ∃ x IsBossOf(x, y)